Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Solving the Star System Problem

-Again, assume that an input hypergraph~$\calH$ is connected.
-By Proposition~\ref{prop:pca_tight_hg}, the equality $\calH=\calN[G]$ with a given hypergraph~$\calH$ and an unknown graph~$G$ has a solution in the class of PCA graphs only if $\calH$~is a tight CA hypergraph, which is equivalent to the condition that the tightened hypergraph~$\calH^\Subset$ is CA. Assume that $\calH=\calN[G]$ for a PCA graph~$G$.
-Since $\calH$~is CA in this case, $\barG$ must be convex-round.
-By Proposition~\ref{prop:biconv}, $\barG$~is bipartite iff $\overline{\calH}=\calN(\barG)$ is an interval hypergraph.
-It follows that the SSP on~$\calH$ has a solution in the class of non-co-bipartite PCA graphs only if $\calH^\Subset$~is CA and $\overline{\calH}$~is not interval.
-Both conditions are verifiable by the logspace algorithms of Theorem~\ref{thm:CAhgs} and~\cite{KoeblerKLV11}, and in the further description of our algorithm we assume that these conditions are obeyed.
-Note that then, by Theorem~\ref{prop:pca_tight_hg} and Proposition~\ref{prop:biconv}, any solution~$G$ to the SSP on~$\calH$ is a non-co-bipartite PCA graph (which is also connected because $\calH$ is assumed to be connected).
-Suppose that such a solution does exist.
+\subparagraph*{Non-co-bipartite PCA graphs.} Let~$\calH$ be the given input hypergraph and assume that $\calH=\calN[G]$ for a PCA graph~$G$.
+By Theorem~\ref{prop:pca_tight_hg}, $\calH$ has to be a tight CA hypergraph, a condition that can be checked by testing if the tightened hypergraph~$\calH^\Subset$ is CA. Since~$G$ is concave-round, Proposition~\ref{prop:biconv} implies that $G$ is co-bipartite if and only if $\calN(\barG)=\overline{\calH}$ is an interval hypergraph.
+It follows that the SSP on~$\calH$ can only have a non-co-bipartite PCA graph as solution if $\calH^\Subset$ is CA and $\overline{\calH}$ is not interval.
+Both conditions can be checked in logspace using the algorithms given by Theorem~\ref{thm:CAhgs} and~\cite{KoeblerKLV11}.
+Further, it follows by Theorem~\ref{prop:pca_tight_hg} and Proposition~\ref{prop:biconv} that in this case any SSP solution for~$\calH$ is a non-co-bipartite PCA graph (which is also connected because $\calH$ is assumed to be connected).